duleorlovic/blog/_posts/2016-02-21-zoneminder-security-server-raspberry-pi-home-automation-arduino.markdown

 Cheap china white ip camera spends 260mA if all diodes are on and streaming (253mA no streaming).
 During the day, witout IR diodes, it spends 100mA (87mA when there is no streaming).
-Cheap china ip camera without box spends ~140mA.
+Cheap china ip camera without box and ir diodes spends ~140mA.
+Dahua IPC-HDW4631C-A spens 250mA without IR and 270mA with ID diodes.

 # Stream